Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 If you are excited about the possibility of charting your own course and looking to apply to Brown, this guide will help you create standout responses for Brown’s supplemental essays.

 What are Brown’s Supplemental Essay Requirements?

 - The first prompt assesses the student’s area of interest.
-Students must explain their intended major of study and interest in that major.
+Students must explain their academic interests and how they plan to use Brown’s Open Curriculum..

-Each supplemental essay has a word limit of 100-200 words.
-To create an excellent supplemental package, responses to these questions must be well-written and concise.
+Each supplemental essay has a word limit of 50-250 words.
+To create an excellent supplemental package, responses to these questions must be well written and concise.

 In this prompt, you must write about what you would like to study, and how the Open Curriculum will help you pursue your interests.

 Brown wants to know what motivates you academically.
 In essence, what…

 - …topic(s) energize you when they’re being discussed?

 - …excites you to learn more than was assigned in class?

 - …are you endlessly curious about?